How to change a plug socket

 Step 1: Test for hidden pipes and electrical cables with your pipe and cable detector

-If the coast is clear, isolate the relevant circuit at your fuse box and safe isolation to make sure the circuit is dead (triple-check this).
+If the coast is clear, isolate the relevant circuit at your fuse box and ensure safe isolation to make sure the circuit is dead (triple-check this).

 Step 3: Mark out where you want to fit your mounting box